deepesh404/deepesh404/README.md

 - 👋 Hi, I’m @deepesh
-- 👀 I’m interested in learning new technology and contributing to open source project
+- 👀 I’m interested in learning new technology,Sharing my Knowleage, contributing for create better world.
-- 🌱 I’m currently learning Github
+- 🌱 I’m currently learning c#,C++,Unity3D, Much More
-- 💞️ I’m looking to collaborate on Web development
+- 💞️ I’m looking to collaborate on Design and Development
-- 📫 you can reach out to me here with deepesh404 as my github name.
+- 📫 you can reach out to me here with Dr.Coder as my github name.

 <!---